brief-ai-uchicago/About-Us/README.md

 Distinguished Features of Brief.AI:

-- Advanced Data Extraction: The platform efficiently extracts crucial performance indicators and financial metrics from a comprehensive collection of earnings call transcripts and annual quarterly filings.
+- Advanced-Data Extraction: The platform efficiently extracts crucial performance indicators and financial metrics from a comprehensive collection of earnings call transcripts and annual quarterly filings.

 - Comprehensive Topics and Sentiment Analysis: Beyond static numerical data, Brief.AI delves deep into the